-Staff from partner agencies with targeted services for individuals with disabilities such as Michigan Rehabilitation Services the Bureau of Services for Blind Persons, and Disability Network Southwest Michigan are invited to attend Wagner-Peyser Employment Services staff and One Stop partner meetings to present information about their organizations and the services they provide.
+Staff from partner agencies with targeted services for individuals with disabilities, such as Michigan Rehabilitation Services the Bureau of Services for Blind Persons, and Disability Network Southwest Michigan are invited to attend One Stop partner meetings to present information about their organizations and the services they provide.
 Materials from these agencies are also available in the resource areas of the Michigan Works!

 Southwest Service Centers.
 As requested by customers, referrals are made to local agencies serving individuals with disabilities.